Andy608/EGP-410/README.txt

 Input:
 ==============================================================================

-1. Left Mouse Click
- - The player uses the ArriveAndFace algorithm to go to the clicked position.

-2. Enter Key
+1. A Key
- - Spawns an enemy unit at a random location on the screen.
+ - Spawns 10 boids on the screen.

 3. D Key
  - Deletes a random unit on the screen.

+4. -- FLOCK VALUES --

+Press 1 to select editing Separation Strength
+Press 2 to select editing Cohesion Strength
+Press 3 to select editing Alignment Strength
+Press 4 to select editing Wander Strength
+Press 5 to select editing Separation Decay
+Press 6 to select editing Separation Radius
+Press 7 to select editing Cohesion Radius
+Press 8 to select editing Alignment Radius
+Press 9 to select editing Wander Radius

+5. UP Arrow
+- Tap to increase value by 0.1
+- Hold to increase by 0.1 each upate

+6. Down Arrow
+- Tap to decrease value by 0.1
+- Hold to decrease by 0.1 each update

-4. Escape Key
+7. Escape Key
  - Closes the game.

-5. Clicking the red X in the top right corner of the window
+8. Clicking the red X in the top right corner of the window
  - Closes the game.